vamsibanda/forex-rl-challenge/README.md

 Please send me your saved model so that I can test it on a blind set for the contest.

-I will list results from challengers here by sorting them according to Sortino ratio.
+I will list results from challengers here by sorting them w.r.t. industry-standard, risk measures including Calmar, Sortino and Omega ratio(s).

 Why use my features as environment summary? because they're performing well!